-(b) it has entered into an Scheduling Coordinator Agreement, Meter Service Agreements and InterimBlack Start Agreements, if applicable, with the ISO;
+(b) it has entered into a Scheduling Coordinator Agreement, a Meter Service Agreement for

+Scheduling Coordinators, if applicable, and any other applicable agreements with the CAISO;

-(c) the Scheduling Coordinator Applicant has met the financial requirements of ISO Tariff Section12.1; and
+(c) it has met the credit requirements of Section 12; and

-(d) the Scheduling Coordinator Applicant has fulfilled all technical/operational requirements of ISO Tariff Section 4.5.4.1, Section 4.5.1.1.10.1, and the ISO Application File Template.
+(d) it has fulfilled all technical/operational requirements of Sections 4.5.4.1 and 4.5.1.1.10.1.

-The ISO will not certify a Scheduling Coordinator Applicant as a Scheduling Coordinator until the Scheduling Coordinator Applicant has completed all the above referenced requirements to the ISO's satisfaction, at least 14 days before the commencement of service.
+The CAISO will not certify a Scheduling Coordinator Applicant as a Scheduling Coordinator until the satisfaction, at least ten (10) Business Days before the commencement of service.